rcamacho89/OCI/Network/README.md

 ## HOW TO USE IT

-First, you have to create an user with with sufficient privileges in OCI, for example of an IAM Policy:
+First, you have to create an user with sufficient privileges in OCI, for example of an IAM Policy:

 - Allow Group X to manage virtual-network-family in compartment Y
 - Allow Group X to manage compartments in compartment Y